Maoweicao/WindowsServerToWindowsDesktop/README.md

 # WindowsServerToWindowsDesktop

-A bat script to auto config Windows Server 2016 to "Windows Desktop"
+A bat script to auto config Windows Server 2016 or newer version to "Windows Desktop"

 <img src="demo.png" width="979" />